GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

 standard:
   title: Geely Design Europe
-  text: The fast development of our Gothenburg studio happened together with the launch of Lynk & Co.
+  text: The fast development of our Gothenburg studio happen together with the launch of Lynk & Co.
 A new brand that is tailored to young, urban, tech-savvy customers.
 Today we are more than 200 people who work with coming LYNK & CO products.

 portfolio: [
   {